ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/compare-exchange-view.markdown

 {NOTE: }

-* Compare exchange key/value pairs guarantee the atomicity and overall ACID properties of [cluster-wide transactions](../../../server/clustering/cluster-transactions).
+* Compare exchange key/value pairs can be used to guarantee the atomicity and overall ACID properties of [cluster-wide transactions](../../../server/clustering/cluster-transactions).

-* Their scope is cluster-wide.

 * RavenDB guarantees cluster-wide ACID safe transactions on each document by automatically including [Atomic Guards](../../../client-api/operations/compare-exchange/atomic-guards)
   (compare exchange key/value pairs) in each document.
-  * "Atomic Guards" prevent transactions on the same document at the same time.
-  * To maintain ACIDity in cluster-wide transactions, if the automatic Atomic Guards are [manually disabled](../../../client-api/operations/compare-exchange/atomic-guards#disabling-atomic-guards), you must explicitly set and use the required [compare exchange key/value pairs via code](../../../client-api/operations/compare-exchange/overview).
+  * Atomic Guards are compare exchange values that RavenDB creates and maintains automatically.
+    {WARNING: Warning}
+    Do not remove or edit atomic guards manually as it will likely disable ACID guarantees for transactions.
+    {WARNING/}

 * You can also create new compare exchange key/value pairs to use in other situations.
   See examples in the [overview API article](../../../client-api/operations/compare-exchange/overview#example-i---email-address-reservation).